saucelabs/sauce-docs/docs/visual/e2e-testing/setup.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

+Here's how to set up your first Visual E2E Testing project:

+1. When you first log in to Screener, you'll be asked to create a new project to add your tests to.
+Click the **Add New Project** dialog:

 The following steps show how to set up and test your first Project using Screener Pages.

 ## Setting Up Your Project